blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 We've already placed a _hard_ constraint on the weights in the previous section, in which case $\mathcal H_2$ was the constrained version of $\mathcal H_{10}$.
 This is represented in the polynomial model by having set $w_q = 0$ for $q > 2$.

 However, we'd like more of a _softer_ constraint.
 Given a budget $C$ for the total magnitude squared of the weights, $w_q^2$.
 Instead of the harder constraint above where we outright set some of the weights to $0$, we just want them to be generally small.
-This can be thought of as a "**soft-order**" constraint:
+This can be thought of as a _soft-order_ constraint:

 $$ \sum_{q = 0}^Q w_q^2 \leq C $$

-Given this model, we now want to minimize $\insample$ while **being subject to** the constraint (shown in vector form):
+Given this model, we now want to minimize $\insample$ while _being subject to_ the constraint (shown in vector form):

 $$
 \begin{align}